 - Cross the street where there is a school crossing guard, if possible

 - Have younger children walk with an adult

 - Walk with a friend or in groups

 - Never push someone else near traffic

-If your child has suffered a Georgia pedestrian injury due to a negligent driver, please contact the Law Offices of Shane Smith to discuss your potential case with a skilled Peachtree City pedestrian accident attorney at 770.487.8999 in a free legal consultation.
+If your child has suffered a Georgia pedestrian injury due to a negligent driver, please contact Shane Smith Law to discuss your potential case with a skilled Peachtree City pedestrian accident attorney at 770.487.8999 in a free legal consultation.